viamrobotics/docs/docs/tutorials/try-viam.md

 ## Connecting to a Viam rover with the Viam SDK

 You can write your own code to control the Viam robot using Viam's SDKs.
-Learn how to use a Viam SDK to make the Viam Rover drive in a square in ou [using the Viam SDK to control your Viam Rover tutorial](/tutorials/try-viam-sdk/).
+Learn how to use a Viam SDK to make the Viam Rover drive in a square in our [using the Viam SDK to control your Viam Rover tutorial](/tutorials/try-viam-sdk/).

 ### How to install a Viam SDK